-Just to meet their basic needs, we must adapt their homes to suit their disability, which requires a large cash outlay because funding is still far from adequate.
+Just to meet their basic needs, their homes must be adapted to suit their disability, which requires a large cash output seeing as how current funding is still far from adequate.
 If as individuals we fail to meet our basic needs, how then is it possible to grow and lead a fulfilling life?
-Yet with the right tools, it is possible to greatly improve things thereby realizing small miracles.
+Yet, with the right tools, it is possible to change things and realize small miracles.
 Did you know that a dance company is bringing together disabled and non-disabled artists to present performances?
-“Corpuscle Dance” has innovated in this sense in Quebec.
-Although this model of integrated dance company exists elsewhere in the world, notably in England, prior to France Geoffroy no one had dared implement such a project in Québec.
-What is most note worthy is that the essence of this company is to link together the mobility disabled with the nondisabled.
-There are all together, no matter their physical condition.
-Everyone is participating and benefiting.
+Corpuscle Dance has innovated in this sense in Québec.
+Although this model of an integrated dance company already exists elsewhere in the world, notably in England, prior to France Geoffroy no one had dared implement such a project in Québec.
+What is most noteworthy is that the essence of this company is to link together the mobility disabled with the nondisabled.
+They act as one, no matter an individual’s physical condition.
+Each has their place.

-“Corpuscle Dance” has turned out to be a small miracle, this company allows the mobility disabled to evolve and grow in this artistic world.
+Corpuscle Dance has revealed itself to be a small miracle in these modern times by allowing the mobility disabled to evolve and grow in an artistic world.
 The company also produces staged performances with professionals, in addition to teaching the art of dance.

 It is precisely for this reason that the Adapte-Toit Foundation exists.
 Our mission is to help people with spinal cord injuries have facilitated access to their homes, to help them become more independent, to promote their social inclusion and enable them to continue to have an active life.
-Once these have been accomplished, it becomes much easier to find ones place in society.
+Once these have been accomplished, it becomes much easier to find one’s place in society.

 If you want to help the spinal cord injured regain their independence and thrive despite their new situation, offer a gift to the Adapte-Toit Foundation.